rubyworks/rubytest-cli/README.md

     end
 ```

-Now when `rubytest` is used the first configuration will apply.
+Now when rubytest is used, the first configuration will apply.
 To use
 the 'coverage' configuration use `-p/--profile` option.

     $ rubytest -p coverage

-In this manner your project can have any number of different test
+In this manner a project can have any number of different test configurations,
-configurations, and it is easy to select between them.
+and it is easy to select between them.

 Note that the above example could have used `Test.configure` instead
 of `Test.run`.
 They do the same thing.
 But do not use `Test.run!` because